UCLA-StarAI/LearnPSDD/README.md

 https://github.com/YitaoLiang/Scala-LearnPsdd,

-where manuy known bugs have been fixed.
+where many known bugs have been fixed.

 ****************************************************************